Faculty and Staff

 Dr. Christine Kelley has been on the NCUWM Organizing Committee since 2008 and is currently Co-Chair.
 Her research area is coding theory.
 After receiving her Ph.D. from the University of Notre Dame in 2006, she held postdoctoral research positions at the Fields Institute and The Ohio State University.
 Her research has been supported by an NSF EPSCoR First Award, and an NSA Young Investigator Grant.
 She has superivsed several undergraduate research projects and three doctoral students.
 She received the university's Harold and Esther Edgerton Junior Faculty Award in 2010, and a College Distinguished Teaching Award in 2012.

 Deb Klimes is the administrative technician for the Center for Science, Mathematics and Computer Education.
 She manages the travel and travel support for conferences and grants administered by the CSMCE.
 Deb enjoys meeting all of the participants and seeing them have the opportunity to showcase their research.
-This is her third year on the committee.
+This is her fourth year on the committee.

-Dr. Glenn Ledder has been on the NCUWM Organizing Committee since 2005 and is currently the chair.
+Dr. Glenn Ledder has been on the NCUWM Organizing Committee since 2005 and is currently a Co-Chair.
 His research area is mathematical modeling in the physical and biological sciences, and he is also a national leader in efforts to develop undergraduate mathematics curricula for biology students.
 He has mentored a total of 35 undergraduate research students, including REU Site student groups in the summers of 2002, 2003, 2006, 2010, and 2014.

 Stephanie Vendetti is the events and outreach specialist for the Center for Science, Mathematics and Computer Education.
 She coordinates conferences, workshops, camps and other projects throughout the year administered by the CSMCE.
 Stephanie received her BFA from the University of South Carolina and MFA from RIT.
-Stephanie enjoys organizing and facilitating events that make an impact; this is her sixth year on the committee.
+Stephanie enjoys organizing and facilitating events that make an impact; this is her seventh year on the committee.